 Offshore geophysical explorations have discovered a deep fractures zone in the Adriatic Sea between Buna River discharge and Kotorri Estuary, about 15-20 km from coastline, with the NW strike direction.
-In this Adriatic ofshore area, near Albanian-Montenegrin border, at the northern side of the Shkodra - Peja fault zone, was located focus of earthquake, 15 April 1979.
-According to the scattering of his aftershocks, the focal dimensions are: longue 70 km and width 25 km.
-Focal zone, as a narrow belt, has a NW-SE strike direction from Ulqini city to Kotorri Estuary (Sulstarova E. et al. 2011).
-Thrust fault plane has a NW 500 strike direction, with NE 160 plunge, while slip vector has a NE 48° direction, slipping angle $\lambda = +16^{\circ}$ , axis of the stress P=46° SW with 28° deep, and T=52° VL and 62° deep [Sulstarova E., 1983; Sulstarova E. et al. 2011].

-The analyze of the seismic P waves velocities (Vp) and ratio Vp/Vs show that exist a difference 0,12-0.46 k/s between upper part of the Earth Crust (0-30 km) in the both side of the Shkodra-Peja fault zone [Ormëni Rr., 2010].
-Such difference presents a 1,9-8,5 % of the Vp size.
-At the greatest depths, 30-45 km the difference is insignificant.
+In this Adriatic offshore area, near Albanian-Montenegrin border, at the northern side of the Shkodra - Peja fault zone, was located focus of earthquake, 15 April 1979 (Sulstarova E. et al. 2011).
+The analyze of the seismic P waves velocities (Vp) and ratio Vp/Vs show that exist a difference between upper part of the Earth Crust (0-30 km) in the both side of the Shkodra-Peja fault zone [Ormëni Rr., 2010].

 The stress field, the fault system and the spatial distribution of the seismic activity shows that the Albanian territory and the surrounding areas is constructed by many blocks which move relatively to each other due to the collision of two great plates, the Eurasia and African ones, in the region of the Adriatic promontory of African plate [Sulstarova et al. 2011].
 All seismological features indicated above argues that Shkodra-Peja transversal present a deep fracture, a relatively wide active fault zone that separates the paleogeographic units with different geological settings, and dynamic of their developments.